robertDouglass/on_upsun/hugosite/content/posts/django-redis-celery.md

 3. Creating Workers with shared file system mounts on Upsun
 4. Running Redis on Upsun

-The full application code is here.
+The [full application code is here](https://github.com/robertDouglass/on_upsun/tree/main/03_django_redis_celery).
+All you need to do is to push it as-is to a fresh Upsun project.

 ## Extending Django behavior with Signals